 What are the benefits of PLIDA membership?

 What do you get for your membership dues?
-Your $65 yearly membership fee will provide you with the following benefits
+Your $120 membership fee is a two-year membership and will provide you with the following benefits:

 - Networking at its finest